shaniber/pathfinder_characters/Lighthouse Kid.md

 	1	Impaler of Thorns
 	1 	Necklace of Fireballs (Type I)
 	1   masterwork dagger
+	1	potion of barkskin +3,
+	1	potion of heroism,
+	4	scroll of lesser restoration,
+	4	holy water
-	1	Konnel's urn of ashes
+	1	scroll of Contact Other Plane
+	1	Fogcutting Lenses

-	In Spell Storing Ring
+	In Spell Storing Ring (max 5)
-	5	Endure Elements
+	4	Endure Elements

 	At Home:
 	1	Monkey Head door ringer
 	1	book on Varisan history
 	1	silver goblet with inlaid opals
+	1	Konnel's urn of ashes

 	1965 gp